manig1729/mips-pipelined-processor/README.md

 # MIPS Pipelined Processor Implementation in Verilog
 This is a verilog implementation of a MIPS Pipelined Processor based on the design in Patterson and Hennessy's "Computer Organization and Design" book.

-For a detailed explanation, I would highly recommend you to go through the report in the assets folder.
+For a detailed explanation, I would highly recommend you to go through the [report](https://github.com/manig1729/mips-pipelined-processor/blob/master/assets/report-pipelined-processor.pdf "report").

 The instructions implemented on the processor are -